Jelors/jv-fruit-shop/README.md

 ````
 Remember that your code will need to be tested, so try to anticipate and handle all invalid input data in advance.
 For example:
-1. Incorrect workWithFile path
+1. Incorrect file path
-2. Incorrect data in the input workWithFile, for example, quantity less than zero or incorrect strategy
+2. Incorrect data in the input file, for example, quantity less than zero or incorrect strategy
 3. Null parameters
 4. Providing the right names for your classes, methods, and variables is important.
 You can find examples here: [Link](https://mate-academy.github.io/style-guides/java/java.html#s5-naming)